 1949 – Initial flight of the de Havilland Comet, the first jet-powered airliner.

-1953 – Korean War ends: The United States, People’s Republic of China, and North Korea, sign an armistice agreement.
-Syngman Rhee, president of South Korea, refuses to sign but pledges to observe the armistice.
+1953 – The Korean War ends when the United States, the People’s Republic of China, and North Korea sign an armistice agreement.
+Syngman Rhee, President of South Korea, refuses to sign but pledges to observe the armistice.

 1955 – The Allied occupation of Austria stemming from World War II, ends.